-You might end up getting the same (or less) traffic with the only difference being that the traffic will be divided between different traffic sources… Which isn’t always a bad thing as long as you are not overdoing.
+You might end up getting the same (or less) traffic with the only difference being that those visits will be divided between different sources (which isn’t always a bad thing as long as you are not overdoing).

-Will the Network be Up and Running After a Year?
+Will the Social Network Be Up and Running After a Year?

 But how do you find if a social media site is there to last?

 Staying tuned to what other bloggers and social media enthusiasts are saying is the first option.
 Those opinions however are not enough to give you a clear standpoint.